bowst/WrenAI/wren-ui/README.md

 yarn dev  # no need to do migration again

 # in the modeling page, click the deploy button to deploy the project to the wren-ai-service.
-# your Stylematrics AI is ready to answer your question.
+# your StyleMetrics AI is ready to answer your question.
 ```

 ## Learn More